Skip to main content

 “I cannot but conclude the bulk of your natives to be the most pernicious race of little odious vermin that nature ever suffered to crawl upon the surface of the earth.”

-This line, spoken by Gulliver while observing human folly, is humorous and searingly critical.
+This line, spoken by Gulliver while observing human folly, is searingly critical.

 What do Critics Say About Gulliver’s Travels?